nmwsharp/polyscope-docs/py/source/structures/surface_mesh/vector_quantities.md

 #### Specifying the tangent basis

 Tangent vectors are defined with respect to a coordinate frame at each vertex (resp., face).
 Before adding any tangent vector quantities, you probably need to tell Polyscope what this coordinate frame looks like.
-To do so, pass an array of the x-axis vectors (in 3D) for mesh element.
+To do so, pass an array of the x-axis vectors (in 3D) for each mesh element.

-??? func "`#!cpp void SurfaceMesh::setVertexTangentBasisX(const T& vectors)`"
+??? func "`#!python SurfaceMesh.set_vertex_tangent_basisX(vectors)`"

-    Specify the tangent coordinates at vertices, by giving the direction of the x-axis of the basis.
+    Specify the tangent coordinate system at vertices, by giving the direction of the x-axis of the basis.

-    - `vectors` is an array of one 3D vector at each vertex.
-The type should be [adaptable](/data_adaptors) to a 3-vector array of `float`s.
-The length should be the number of vertices in the mesh.
+    - `vectors` is an `Vx3` (or `Vx2` for 2D) array of one 3D vector at each vertex, giving the direction of the x-axis of the basis.
+The rest of the basis will be computed from the normal.

-    Note: As always for functions that take 3D vector inputs, there is a `setVertexTangentBasisX2D` with the same signature, which expects 2D vector inputs.
-See [2D data](/features/2D_data).

-??? func "`#!cpp void SurfaceMesh::setFaceTangentBasisX(const T& vectors)`"
+??? func "`#!python SurfaceMesh.set_face_tangent_basisX(vectors)`"

-    Specify the tangent coordinates at faces, by giving the direction of the x-axis of the basis.
+    Specify the tangent coordinate system at faces, by giving the direction of the x-axis of the basis.

-    - `vectors` is an array of one 3D vector at each face.
-The type should be [adaptable](/data_adaptors) to a 3-vector array of `float`s.
-The length should be the number of faces in the mesh.
+    - `vectors` is an `Fx3` (or `Fx2` for 2D) array of one 3D vector at each face, giving the direction of the x-axis of the basis.
+The rest of the basis will be computed from the normal.

-    Note: As always for functions that take 3D vector inputs, there is a `setFaceTangentBasisX2D` with the same signature, which expects vector 2D inputs.
-See [2D data](/features/2D_data).

 #### Adding intrinsic tangent vectors